 His Royal Highness Prince Salman bin Hamad Al Khalifa was born on 21 October 1969, and is the eldest son of His Majesty King Hamad bin Isa Al Khalifa and Her Royal Highness Princess Sabeeka bint Ibrahim Al Khalifa.

 His Royal Highness Prince Salman was educated in Bahrain, and subsequently attended the American University in Washington DC, graduating with a BA in Public Administration.
 He went on to pursue postgraduate studies at the University of Cambridge, where he earned a Masters in Philosophy and History.

 In March 2013, His Royal Highness was appointed by His Majesty the King as First Deputy Prime Minister.
-In this capacity His Royal Highness plays a key role in promoting development within the Kingdom as well as supporting important development of economic, education and health services.
+In this capacity His Royal Highness played a key role in promoting development within the Kingdom as well as supporting important development of economic, education and health services

 Playing a key role in His Majesty King Hamad’s reform programme, His Royal Highness Prince Salman was appointed as Chairman of the Committee for Implementation of the National Charter in 2001.
 The Charter provides a comprehensive blueprint for Bahrain’s future development based on the principles of transparency, co-operation and popular participation.
 The Charter rendered Bahrain a constitutional monarchy and established a Constitutional Court, an independent judiciary, and a bicameral parliamentary system.

 Furthermore, as Chairman of the Economic Development Board, His Royal Highness has initiated a wide range of policy initiatives aimed at broadening the economic base, enhancing business competitiveness and improving education and skills training.